 What it means if it's high?

-Limited reviewers in the team, or overly occupied senior engineers not finding time to do code reviews.
+High review time represents limited reviewers in the team, overy occupied senior engineers not finding time to do code reviews, slows down the cycle times.

 What it means if it's low?